dual diagnosis intervention support for families

 Family preparation

-We coach the family to understand dual diagnosis — why previous treatment failed, what integrated care looks like, and how to participate in the intervention without inadvertently minimising the mental health component.
+We coach the family to understand dual diagnosis — why previous treatment failed, what integrated care looks like, and how to participate in the intervention without inadvertently minimizing the mental health component.

 4